nicbou/timeline-old/README.md

 * `include_group_chats`: If true, messages from group conversations will be imported.
 Default is true.
 * `include_supergroup_chats`: If true, messages from supergroups will be imported.
 Default is false.

+### TwitterArchive

+`/api/archive/twitterarchive`

+Imports tweets from a Twitter data export.

+Generally, you should import data with a `TwitterSource`, because it will keep looking for new tweets.
+A `TwitterArchive` is better for private accounts, or archives of deleted accounts.
+Unlike a `TwitterSource`, it does not require Twitter API credentials.

 ## Destinations